shred/a500-bom/content/index.md

 * **Power Connector**: The 5-pin square DIN connector is a "Power Dynamics DS-215".
 It is long out of production, but maybe knowing the type will help you find it.
 * **D-Sub DB-23 Connectors**: It may be surprising because the other D-Sub connectors are still available, but the DB-23 ones are really rare.
 Unfortunately one of them is the video output.
 You can skip them if you don't intend to use external floppy drives and use a RGB-to-HDMI converter.

+## Capacitors

+For the electrolytic capacitors, you should prefer to use polymer hybrid aluminum types with a higher voltage rating and a maximum temperature of at least 85°C, to extend their lifetime.
+Generally, you should get the best quality that money can buy, to avoid leaking in a couple of decades.

+C324 and C334 can be bipolar capacitors to enhance audio quality.

 ## Battery

 This Bill of Material includes a NiCd battery as buffer for the RTC.
 These batteries tend to leak over the years, and certainly killed a lot of classic Amiga 500s.
 It is advisable to use a different type of energy source, like a button cell.